 In your personal life, maintaining relationships is important.
-Making time to spend with those you love may not be time sensitive, but it certainly has an impact in the long-run.
+Making time to spend with those you love may not be time-sensitive, but it certainly has a great impact in the long-run.

 This quadrant would also include the things you do to maintain your health.
 Exercising and healthy eating may not be urgent, and often they get moved to the bottom of our to-do lists, but in the long-run, they’re incredibly important.

 The tasks that fall into this category often get put off in favor of urgent tasks.
-But in the long-run, it’s these tasks that are going to help you reach your goals – so make time for them!
+But in the long-run, these are the tasks that are going to help you reach your goals – so make time for them!
 If they aren’t on your calendar, add them.

 Urgent, Not Important